 This includes any product intended to mimic tobacco products or deliver nicotine other than for the purpose of cessation.

-Prohibited Items/ Security Screening
+Prohibited and Permitted Items/ Security Screening

 - Fireworks or explosives

 - Laptops and computers.
 Tablets without keyboards are permitted for sporting events only.

 - Poles, sticks, pipes (including selfie sticks)

 - Noise-making devices, including but not limited to: horns, whistles, filled milk jugs, and bells.

 - Sports Equipment (common examples include but are not limited to balls, beach balls, footballs, baseballs, lacrosse balls, Segway’s or other motorized scooters, skateboards, and roller blades)